 Council for the Core

 The Council for the Core provides leadership and oversight to the core curriculum of the undergraduate degree programs.
-The core curriculum includes general education requirements as well as the 30 units of Bible and Theology required of all baccalaureate degree students.
+The core curriculum includes general education requirements required of all baccalaureate degree students.
 Changes to the core curriculum, including addition of courses, deletion of courses, and substantive revision of course content, are reviewed and approved by this council.

-The Council for the Core reports to the Vice Provost for Undergraduate Education.
+The Council for the Core reports to the Provost.

 Digital Learning Committee